 For these scenarios, freeing your hands from interacting with holograms for commanding and navigation can range from being an absolute requirement to operating the application, end-to-end, to an added convenience that the user can transition in and out of at any time.

-If the requirement of the application is that it will always be used hands-free, whether by using dwell, voice commands, or the single voice command, "select", then make sure to make the appropriate accomodations in your UI.
+If the requirement of the application is that it will always be used hands-free, whether by using dwell, custom voice commands, or the single voice command, "select", then make sure to make the appropriate accommodations in your UI.

 If your target user needs to be able to switch from hands to hands-free at their discretion, then it is important to take the following principles into account.